EducloudHQ/rest_with_sam_python/content/read/get_weather_lambda_resource.md

 Therefore, we need to give the lambda function permission to do so.

-We assign a `Read` permission because we are reading data to dynamoDB.
+We assign a `Read` permission because we are reading data from the dynamoDB.

 ```yaml
     Connectors: